Mortimer333/Dito/FEATURES.md

 # Features:
+- Add custom events on renderes, will be called on elements (<custom-element @e:renderdone="" @e:renderstart="")
-- [DONE] Event when first render finishes and every component is downloaded - not really doable with all those asyncs, and removing that creates pretty long waiting time
+- [DONE] Fuction when first render finishes and every component is downloaded
 - [DONE] container tag - like ng-container which will just this.outerHTML = this.innerHTML, probably gonna call him dito-kamikaze
 - [DONE] allow injected html to be separate int different packages that can be used in few places
 - [DONE] change name of files from `main` to name of component so debuging is easier